 Field-hunting tip

-Look in fumarole deposits of volcanic rocks country — that is the host setting where leningradite typically forms.
+Look in fumarole deposits of volcanic rocks country, the host setting where leningradite typically forms.
 If you start seeing chlorothionite, tolbachite, euchlorine in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.